 A Day in My Life in Social Media

 This class was the first of three for Social Media Certification.
-Or it can count as an elective for Masters’ Degree in Communications with a Social Media concentration.
+Or it can count as an elective for a Masters’ degree in Communications with a Social Media concentration.
 As of the original writing of this blog post, I was not sure whether I wished to continue all the way to a Masters’ Degree.

 I need not have worried about this grade.
 And, it turned out, I need not have worried about nearly all of my grades in the Social Media Platforms class.
+And I had such a blast taking these classes!

 I ended up creating two separate videos, as the first one was too long, and I hadn’t mentioned podcasts, Tumblr, or Pinterest.

-So you tell me – which one do you think is the better video?
+So, you tell me – which one do you think is the better video?
 I handed in the shorter one.

 I think this second video rambles too much, it jumps back and forth a lot, plus I missed a few things, as I mentioned above.